somedatapacket/docs.humio.com/content/tutorial/_index.md

 Once you have completed the tutorial move on to [step 2]({{< ref "#step-2" >}}).

 {{% notice tip %}}
-You can use the UI's build-in function documentation by hitting {{% keybinding "alt+enter" %}} while focusing the search field.
+You can use the UI's built in function documentation by hitting {{% keybinding "alt+enter" %}} while focusing the search field.
 We also have documentation and examples for all functions in the [query function reference]({{< relref "query-functions/_index.md" >}}).
 {{% /notice %}}